Virtual Learning Experience

 What does the future hold?

-Whilst we are looking forward to welcoming all children back in September ‘as normal’ we are both proud and confident that we will be re-opening with a model that allows us to teach our full timetable virtually if the time arises again in the future
+Whilst we are looking forward to welcoming all children back in September, we are proud and confident that we will be re-opening with a model that allows us to teach our full timetable virtually should the need arise.